This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Be careful not to overcook; you want to heat it without further cooking it.

-Prime Rib Sauces
+Sauces for Prime Rib

-I love pairing my prime rib roast recipe with au jus.
+- I love pairing my prime rib roast recipe with au jus.
 You can easily collect the drippings/juices from the prime rib on the grill by putting an aluminum foil pan under the grill grates to catch them.

-You can also pair my prime rib recipes with a homemade horseradish sauce!
+- You can also pair my prime rib recipes with a homemade horseradish sauce!
 The combination of flavors is out-of-this-world delicious.

 - Penne Pasta with Prime Rib: one of the easiest leftover recipes with creamy pasta and sliced prime rib.